 - proof of current and unrestricted licensure in another state,

 - copy of a valid government-issued photo ID,

 - and a current National Practitioner’s Data Bank Report

-All permits issued under this provision shall be valid for 90 days or until the statement of emergency or disaster has been lifted by the governor, whichever comes first.
+All permits issued under this provision shall be valid until the state of emergency or disaster has been lifted by the governor.
 See attached list for those approved under this statute